-As city-level GDP data are only available for 1990, we choose to invert the model based on the 1990 distribution of population, shipping and GDP.
-Since this year is after the advent of containerization, the counterfactual we will simulate in Section 7.1 to estimate the aggregate effects of containerization will roll back, or undo, the containerization shock.
-Hence, the effect of containerization can be assessed by comparing the counterfactual equilibrium (pre-containerization) to our 1990 equilibrium (post-containerization).
+As city-level GDP data are only available for 1990, we choose to back out the model fundamentals based on the 1990 distribution of population, shipping and GDP.
+Since this year is after the advent of containerization, the counterfactual we will simulate in Section 7 to estimate the aggregate effects of containerization will roll back, or undo, the containerization shock.
+Hence, the effect of containerization can be assessed by comparing the counterfactual equilibrium (precontainerization) to our 1990 equilibrium (post-containerization).